Prayer is fundamental to our communion with God, making it essential to experiencing true contentment amid affliction.

 Personal Not Ritualistic

-However, when we set aside time for extended prayer, we should convey to God, in our own words, the thoughts that Jesus expressed.
+However, when we set aside time for extended prayer, we should, in our own words, convey to God the thoughts that Jesus expressed.

 C—confession: acknowledging our sinful nature and any specific sins that come to mind.